MicrosoftDocs/windows-dev-docs/uwp/monetize/create-and-manage-submissions-using-windows-store-services.md

 > [!NOTE]
 > This API cannot be used with apps or add-ons that use mandatory app updates and Store-managed consumable add-ons.
 If you use the Microsoft Store submission API with an app or add-on that uses one of these features, the API will return a 409 error code.
 In this case, you must use Partner Center to manage the submissions for the app or add-on.

+> [!NOTE]
+> This API cannot be used with apps or add-ons that are on Pricing Version 2.
+You know a product is Pricing Version 2 if you can find a "Review price per market" button on the Pricing section of the Pricing and availability page.
+If you use the Microsoft Store submission API with an app or add-on that are on Pricing Version 2, the API will return a unknown tier for the pricing part.
+You can continue using this API to update modules other than Pricing and availability.

 <span id="prerequisites"></span>

 ## Step 1: Complete prerequisites for using the Microsoft Store submission API